Want to learn German with podcasts? You're in the right place. Podcasts can be an excellent German learning tool.

 #4 Slow German

-As the name suggests, Slow German emphasises slow, yet authentic, pronunciation.
+As the name suggests, Slow German is perfect if you're looking for a slow German podcast that also features authentic pronunciation.
 Plus, you can follow along more easily thanks to the transcripts.

 The host, Annik Rubens, is a journalist from Munich.
 Her slow pronunciation means you can focus on understanding each syllable.